moagrius/TileView/README.md

 Reusing bimaps prevents frequent, large memory allocation and de-allocation, and can greatly improve the perceived performance of your app.
 I'll let Colt explain: https://www.youtube.com/watch?v=_ioFW3cyRV0

 #### Threading
-Threading is accomplished using a dedicated ThreadPoolExecutor.
+Threading is accomplished using a dedicated `ThreadPoolExecutor`.
 It's basically a fixed size pool with a pool size equal to the number of cores on the device (so 2 or 4 commonly, on newer phones as much as 8).
 There's a 0 keep-alive and tasks are queued with a `LinkedBlockingQueue`.
 A custom factory provides `Thread` instances that use `Thread.MIN_PRIORITY` to we don't consume resource the main thread needs to perform nice scrolls and flings.
 Going further on this, each `Tile` (which is a `Runnable` submitted to the `ThreadPoolExecutor` also calls `Process.setThreadPriority(Process.THREAD_PRIORITY_LOWEST);` which gives a larger range than `Thread.setPriority`, and this is actually very noticeable.
 On a real Nexus 6, the jank without call to `setThreadPriority` isnt' terrible but is obvious, and immediately remedied with the call just mentioned.

 This general approach is very similar to what you'd get with `Executors.newFixedThreadPool(Runtime.getRuntime().availableProcessors())`.